erasmoartur/attribute-radviz/README.md

 ### Miscellaneous
 * The tool uses localStorage of the browser to exchange data when utilizing the pruning tool.
 Selecting a large number of elements can exceed the quota and return an error.
 To prevent this, you can adjust the local storage quota of the web browser.
-* Adjunting the quota in firefox:
+* Adjusting the quota in firefox:
   * Go to about:config and search for "dom.storage.default_quota" and fill the value (in kilobytes).

 ## Citation